sanjayyy-22/CodeRxWizard/README.md

   - For non-prescriptions: Doctor, patient, contact info, and date.
 - Runs in Google Colab with ngrok for easy access.

+## Fine tuning
+  - Fine-tuning was used to train a TinyLlama model with a LoRA adapter on the truehealth/medicationqa dataset to correct misspelled medication names and provide explanations (e.g., correcting "Tab.
+Augmentin" to "Amoxicillin/Clavulanate").

+## Use of Fine-Tuning
+It enabled the model to accurately identify and explain correct medication names from OCR-extracted data, enhancing the app’s ability to verify prescriptions before displaying or generating PDF reports.

 ## Screenshots

 ### Home Page